Understanding accounting and tax in Hong Kong

 For private entities

-If you run a private company that does not have public accountability, you may refer to the HKFRS for Private Entities.
-This framework eliminates some accounting treatments permitted under the HKFRS.
+Eligible private entities without public accountability may apply the HKFRS for Private Entities.
+This framework simplifies certain accounting treatments permitted under the HKFRS.
 It also removes topics and disclosure requirements that are generally not relevant to private entities, simplifying your compliance.

 “We’ve been working with Hawksford since 2012 when we decided to set up our own entities in Asia.
 The team is very professional and helpful.
 They took care of every step of business formation, giving us advice and responding to our needs in a timely manner."